Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ### Calculation

 What one unit of `R` looks like may be modelled and the total carbon (`C`) calculated for executing one functional unit of work (`R`) in a controlled lab environment.
-For instance, a benchmark application may be created that models a user interacting with developer's and then measure the `C` emitted per run of that benchmark.
+For instance, a benchmark may be created that models a user interacting with a software application and then measures the `C` emitted per run of that benchmark.
 The result is still a `C` per user.

 ## Comparing an SCI score to a baseline